-Two years after the initial Outstanding rating, GEMS Royal Dubai has continued to make or maintain improvements in performance across the key indicators for the most part, and in the majority on non-Arabic core subjects, attainment and progress were deemed to be Outstanding.
-There has been some slippage in Students' Achievement in the Primary section (as distinct from the Foundation Stage), notably in regard to progress in Mathematics (which has dropped from Outstanding to Very Good) and in the Primary section's learning skills (the same downgrade).
+Three years after the initial Outstanding rating, GEMS Royal Dubai has continued to make or maintain improvements in performance across the key indicators for the most part, and in the Foundation Stage for the majority of non-Arabic core subjects, attainment and progress were deemed to be Outstanding.
+There has been improvement in Students' Achievement in the Primary section, where English, Mathematics and Science progress are all now rated Outstanding, and where attainment across all three subjects in now Very Good.
+Learning skills across the school are rated Outstanding.

-Conversely, attainment in Mathematics and English have moved up to Very Good (for English across the school), and progress in Primary Science is now rated Outstanding.

 Interestingly, key measures for Arabic as a first and second language and for Islamic Studies are rated almost universally Good, the sole exception being progress in Arabic as a first language, which remains Acceptable.
 This is something of achievement, since many Dubai schools struggle to move their Arabic ratings beyond Acceptable, and an important one given the size of the Emirati student contingent at the school.

-Inspectors commented that the strengths of the school lie in the fact that:
+Overall, inspectors commented that the strengths of the school are:

 Of course, there are areas in which GEMS Royal Dubai still needs to make improvements.
 Interestingly, the focus was not entirely on improvements in Arabic.
 The inspection team identified the need to:

-Based on the WhichSchoolAdvisor.com Parent Survey for GEMS Royal Dubai, 79% of parents are satisfied with the level of academic performance of the school (well above the 63% UAE average).
-79% of respondents also said that they would recommend the school to other parents - 10 points above the UAE average.
+Our WhichSchoolAdvisor.com Parent Survey for GEMS Royal Dubai shows that 78% of parents are satisfied with the level of academic performance of the school (well above the 63% UAE average).
+83% of respondents also said that they would recommend the school to other parents - 10 points above the UAE average.
 Their views reflected those mentioned in the KHDA survey feedback.
 In addition, on the always niggling issue of fees, only 11% felt that they are not receiving value for money - significantly below the UAE average of 18%.

-School fees are mid to top end of the range - but not out of the ordinary for a British curriculum school from a top tier private education provider.
-They start at AED 37,554 for FS1 and rise to AED 47,351 per annum for FS2 to Year 6.
+Fees at RDS are mid to top end of the range - but not out of the ordinary for a British curriculum school from a top tier private education provider.
+They start at AED 38,331 for FS1 and rise to AED 48,331 per annum for FS2 to Year 6.
 Fees are inclusive of books and other resources, but do not include additional Learning Support or "specialty programmes".
 There is a non-refundable registration fee of AED 500, and a deposit payment (off-set against the first term's fees) will be required on offer of a place.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.